Daimon Hellstrom: Fictional character biography

 Daimon Hellstrom was born in the fictional town of Greentown, Massachusetts.
 He is the son of Satan and a mortal woman named Victoria Wingate (his father was later retconned into a demon named Marduk Kurios).
 Daimon and his younger sister, Satana, were trained by their father in the art of magic, tapping into the power granted them by their dark heritage.
 However, while Satana embraced her heritage, Daimon clung to his humanity.
 When their mother discovered who her husband really was, she was driven insane.
 Daimon and Satana were separated and put in different homes after their mother was institutionalized and their father banished back to Hell.
 Daimon grew up in a Jesuit-run orphanage, never hearing a word from his father or sister.
 He became a professor of anthropology at St. Louis University.
 He then set himself up as an occult investigator and defender of humanity, battling dark arcane forces — primarily those of his father — under the name of the "Son of Satan", as a demonologist and exorcist.

 In his first appearance, Daimon battled Satan and the Witch-Woman alongside the Ghost Rider.
 Soon after that, he began a long association with the Defenders by helping them battle Asmodeus (the leader of the Sons of Satannish) and Satannish himself.
 He also helped the Defenders battle the third incarnation of the Sons of the Serpent.
 Later, alongside the Human Torch, he battled Dryminextes.
 He then encountered Satana for the first time as an adult.
 Alongside the Thing, he battled Kthara.
 Alongside the Ghost Rider again, he battled the Challenger.
 Hellstrom next battled the Possessor.

-After Steve Gerber ceased writing the book, Hellstrom began working at the University of the District of Columbia Parapsychology Department, where he had a friendship with a female professor who was a Wiccan.
+After Steve Gerber ceased writing the book, Hellstrom began working at the University of the District of Columbia Parapsychology Department, where he had a friendship with Seripha Thames, a female professor who was a Wiccan.
 Following these events, he was rarely seen for a while.
 One of his few recorded adventures during this time was again with the Defenders, battling the Hulk.
 He returned to a more active role when he became involved with the Defenders yet again, this time becoming an active member of the group.
 He worked with the team to battle the Six-Fingered Hand, and was taken to Hell by Satan.
 He was subsequently expelled from Hell by Satan and rejoined the Defenders.
 Alongside Luke Cage, he battled the Sons of Satannish again.
 Hellstrom then battled an unnamed demon who had taken his place as "Daimon Hellstrom".
 Alongside the Defenders, he battled the Miracle Man, who stole Daimon's "Darksoul", the essence of his evil heritage.
-Alongside the Defenders, Hellstrom battled Mad Dog and the Mutant Force.
+Alongside the Defenders again, Hellstrom battled Mad Dog and the Mutant Force.
 He then married his teammate Patsy Walker, alias the Hellcat.
 Alongside the Defenders, Cutlass, Typhoon, and Hannibal King, Hellstrom then battled Minerva Bannister.